josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍉_i_think_if_i_cant_have_babies_because_i_listened_to_palestinian_resistance_and_war_crimes_evidence_then_the_algorithm_may_be_occupied.md

 let history record.
 i am of judah.
 but pushed with my brothers' knife to the throat,
-i placed my body to shield the arab his knive sought to cut.
+i placed my body to shield the arab man his knives sought to cut.

+not a single drop of his blood will touch the dirt unless my life is extended to every possible risk it could stand,

+because that is our torah, achei.

 i am of judah.
 my body will be a fence around our torah.